 - Group projects

-Through the Young Leaders Training Programme, participants will also have the opportunity to attend real multilateral conferences on human rights and other relevant topics and visit a number of UN agencies based in Geneva:
+Through the Young Leaders Training Programme, participants will also have the opportunity to receive briefings and get to know more about the following UN agencies based in Geneva:

 - United Nations Office at Geneva (UNOG)